Maw-Sit-Sit Gemstone Information

 About Maw-Sit-Sit - History and Introduction

 Maw-sit-sit is a green gemstone that was named "maw-sit-sit" after the village where it was found in Northern Burma.
-Maw-sit-sit was discovered in 1963 by a Swiss gemmologist called Dr Edward Gubelin.
+Maw-sit-sit was discovered in 1963 by a Swiss gemologist called Dr Edward Gubelin.
 Since it is made of kosmochlor, chromian jadeite, chromian eckermannite, chromian albite, and other materials, maw-sit-sit is considered to be a rock, rather than a mineral.
 It is sometimes referred to as a variety of jadeite, but strictly speaking, maw-sit-sit is not jadeite, though it contains jadeite and is mined in the same area as imperial jadeite.
 Jadeite is a mineral, whereas maw-sit-sit is a rock.
-The dominant mineral of maw-sit-sit is kosmochlor and this sets it apart from jadeite, which is sodium aluminium silicate.
+The dominant mineral of maw-sit-sit is kosmochlor and this sets it apart from jadeite, which is sodium aluminum silicate.
 Therefore, maw-sit-sit is best considered to be related to jadeite.
-The kosmochlor component of maw-sit-sit is what gives it a beautiful emerald-green colour with blackish-green patches.
+The kosmochlor component of maw-sit-sit is what gives it a beautiful emerald-green color with blackish-green patches.

 Maw-sit-sit is also sometimes referred to as "chloromelanite" or "jade albite", which are names given to rock composed of varying amounts of jadeite, albite feldspar and other minerals.

 Maw-sit-sit can be identified by its bright, emerald-green color and distinctive white or dark-green to blackish patches or veins.

 So far, maw-sit-sit has only been found in the jade mining region of Northern Burma (Myanmar) known as Tawmaw.
 Therefore, it is a rare rock and high quality materials command high prices.